y00p/thai-tone/README.md

 ### What is this repository for? ###

-This tool will automatically return the correct tone for the input of any Thai syllable, a line of text with syllables separated by dashes [-], or a text file with thai syllables separated by dashes [-].
+This tool will automatically return the correct tone for the input of any Thai syllable, a line of text with syllables separated by dashes [-], or a text file with thai syllables separated by dashes [-] such as [elephant_song.txt](https://github.com/y00p/thai-tone/blob/master/elephant_song.txt).

 v 0.1